nfelnlp/toolboxd/README.md

 - `llogs` : Number of logs on Letterboxd, highest first.
 Note: This number won't change unless you manually delete all folders in `moviedata` (not recommended, though!).
 - `diff` : Difference between `nrating` and `lrating`.

+It is possible to pass multiple columns, separated by spaces, where the last column sort gets done first s.t. only for ties at the first column sort the next few decide on the order.

 ## Select columns to show in the list